The Mottness and the Anderson localization in bilayer nickelate La$_3$Ni$_2$O$_{7-\delta}$

-The recent discovery of high-temperature superconductivity in bilayer nickelate La$_3$Ni$_2$O$_7$ under pressure (HP) greatly spurs the extensive research efforts in nicklelate superconductors \cite{meng_wang,chengjg_crystal,chengjg,yuanhq,chengjg_poly,sunll}.
+The recent discovery of high-temperature superconductivity in bilayer nickelate La$_3$Ni$_2$O$_7$ under pressure (HP) greatly spurs the extensive research efforts in nicklelate superconductors \cite{meng_wang,chengjg_crystal,chengjg,yuanhq,chengjg_poly,sunll,ni_review}.
 Many theoretical works are dedicated to understanding the origin of the high-temperature superconductivity and the corresponding pairing properties \cite{yaodx,dagotto1,wangqh,Kuroki,guyh,zhanggm,werner,yangf,wucj,dagotto2,yangyf2,ryee2023critical,kun_cpl,PhysRevB.108.L201121,PhysRevB.109.115114}.
-Additionally, many subsequent experimental studies have further enhanced our understanding and led new directions for theoretical work.
-For example, the angle-resolved photoemission spectroscopy (ARPES) measurements reveal the band structures of the low pressure phase \cite{zhouxj} and a spin density wave ordered at ($\pi/2$, $\pi/2$) at ambient pressure below 153K \cite{meng_wang2} is also confirmed \cite{rixs,nmr,musr,musr2}.
-These experimental findings provide physical constraints on the validity of theoretical models and approaches.
+Many subsequent experimental studies have further enhanced our understanding and led new directions for theoretical work \cite{zhouxj,meng_wang2,rixs,nmr,musr,musr2}.
+Now, it is well established that the bilayer structure of La$_3$Ni$_2$O$_7$ is central to its superconductivity \cite{meng_wang,ni_review}.
+The two NiO$_2$ planes must be regarded as a strongly coupled bilayer unit.
+This stands in clear contrast to bilayer cuprates, where the interlayer coupling is relatively weak.
+As shown in Fig.\ref{fig1}, the interlayer coupling in La$_3$Ni$_2$O$_7$ is mediated by the apical oxygen.
+Therefore, understanding the role of apical oxygen is essential for elucidating its electronic properties and superconducting mechanism.

-On the other hand, experimentally achieving a single phase La$_3$Ni$_2$O$_7$ is highly difficult.
-There are always relative structures mixing with La$_3$Ni$_2$O$_7$.
-A different oxygen environment leads to completely different physical properties.
-For example, scanning near-field optical microscopy (SNOM) experiments show nanoscale structural phase separation with different structures \cite{zhou2024revealing}.
-Therefore, it is natural to consider varying the doping level and establishing a phase diagram for nickelates to get further insight into their superconducting behavior.
-Interestingly, recent works showed that the superconductivity in La$_3$Ni$_2$O$_{7-\delta}$ only occurs at $\delta \leq 0.1 $ (electron doping) \cite{ueki2024phase,sunll}.
-Besides, La$_3$Ni$_2$O$_{7-\delta}$ shows an insulating behavior over a wide doping range ($\delta=0.1-0.5$) \cite{ueki2024phase,cava_3265, 327_structure1,327_structure2}.
+Experimentally, oxygen vacancies in La$_3$Ni$_2$O$_{7-\delta}$ have been consistently observed to reside at the apical oxygen sites \cite{chenzhen-TEM}.
+Moreover, recent studies indicate that superconductivity in La$_3$Ni$_2$O$_{7-\delta}$ emerges only for ($\delta \leq 0.1 $, electron-doped regime) \cite{ueki2024phase,sunll}, while the compound exhibits insulating behavior over a broad range of higher vacancy concentrations ($\delta=0.16-0.5$) \cite{ueki2024phase,cava_3265,327_structure1,327_structure2}.
+These results demonstrate that apical oxygen vacancies strongly alter the electronic structure of La$_3$Ni$_2$O$_{7-\delta}$ and suppress superconductivity.
+Understanding this effect is therefore a central question that we aim to address.